mcgillblackhole/mcgillblackhole.github.io/about.md

 <details open>
 <summary><h3 style="display:inline">Bachelor Degree</h3></summary>

-<p style="text-align:justify"MI started my studies in Physics at the University of Brasília (<a href="https://international.unb.br/">UNB</a>) , Brazil in June of 2015 and ended it in December 2019.
+<p style="text-align:justify">I started my studies in Physics at the University of Brasília (<a href="https://international.unb.br/">UNB</a>) , Brazil in June of 2015 and ended it in December 2019.
 I had the opportunity to work on different year-long projects, approaching themes including:

 </p>